You are here

 The buildings in Old Town are varied and constructed during different periods of history.
 It features over 500 buildings built in various architectural styles – Romanticism, Gothic, Mannerism, Baroque, Eclectic, Modernism, etc.

-Visit the Dannenstern building featuring an exhibition on how prosperous Riga residents once lived , the trio of historical buildings known by locals as the Three Brothers, as well as Riga Castle, the Powder Tower and the many other architecturally and historically important edifices.
+Visit the Dannenstern building featuring an exhibition on how prosperous Riga residents once lived, the trio of historical buildings known by locals as the Three Brothers, as well as Riga Castle, the Powder Tower, and many other architecturally and historically important edifices.

 Old Town churches